 Once a proud and fearsome God offered Goddess of the Sun’s grandson Ninigi to marry one of his daughters.
 The elder called High Rock, she was not beauty, but was reliable and wise.
 The younger daughter was named Blooming; she was beautiful and fragile, like a delicate flower.

 Severe God hoped that Ninigi would choose High Rock.
 But it was not surprising that the young man chose someone as young as he, the youngest daughter – Blooming.
 Then fearsome God said that from that moment the life of Ninigi and Blooming’s descendants would be as beautiful as his youngest daughter, but also as fleeting, as the color of the cherry.
+That is one of the most fleeting yet beautiful tales that might shed some light on a cherry blossom tattoo meaning.

 Symbolism and traditions